Thanksgiving Turkey

 Gluten Free American Chop Suey

 I grew up eating American Chop Suey and have been making this peasant dish my whole life.
-It wasn’t until I became an adult that I realized this was not an Italian recipe, and in fact variations of this dish exist all over the country.
+It wasn’t until I became an adult that I learned this was not an Italian recipe, and that in fact variations of this dish exist all over the country.
 From goulash, to slumgullion (huh?), to simply macaroni and beef, this is a meal that goes by different names but is universally loved.

 These days I am grateful that delicious, gluten free pasta is readily available so I can still enjoy this comfort food.
 It goes from stove top to table all in one pan, for easy cleanup!